 We have a variety of worship opportunities at Swansboro United Methodist Church.
 People enjoy worshiping God in different ways.
 There are three worship services each weekend.
 Each service has a different music style.

 Music is one of the best ways we can praise God.
 If you like making music, we have many opportunities for you to enjoy singing or playing in musical groups.

 Greeters are on hand at every service to welcome everyone who enters our church.
 We’re happy to see you and our greeters prove it to you with a friendly smile and handshake.

 Our faithful ushers also welcome members and visitors.
-In addition, ushers assist in seating, providing an escort if needed, and take up the offerings during the services.
-They monitor the lights and temperature of the sanctuary, and are on call for any needs of the pastor or congregation during services.
+In addition, ushers assist in seating, providing an escort if needed, and taking up the offerings during the services.
+They monitor the lights and temperature of the sanctuary and are on call for any needs of the pastor or congregation during services.
 They also keep track of attendance figures.

 If you are interested in serving as a Greeter or Usher, please contact Susan Stuart.
 It’s a great way to get to know more people in our congregation!

 Acolytes have been serving churches for a very long time.
 In the year 251, A.D., there were 42 acolytes serving in the churches of Rome.
 The word acolyte comes from a Greek word meaning helper.
 Acolytes assist the ministers in leading worship.
 It is a very important task.